Khumbu Icefall

-The Khumbu Icefall is located at the head of the Khumbu Glacier and the foot of the Western Cwm, which lies at an elevation of 5486 m on the Nepali slopes of Mount Everest, not far above Base Camp and southwest of the summit.
-The icefall is considered one of the most dangerous stages of the South Col route to Everest's summit.
+The Khumbu Icefall is located at the head of the Khumbu Glacier and the foot of the Western Cwm.
+It lies at an elevation of 5486 m on the Nepali slopes of Mount Everest, not far above Base Camp and southwest of the summit.
+The icefall is regarded as one of the most dangerous sections of the South Col route to Everest's summit.